Opinion: Let's not return to business as usual after coronavirus | DW | 05.06.2020

 Public life and our working lives have slowed down considerably since the pandemic broke out.
 With surprising efficiency, many workers were given the tools to work from home.
 This has permitted many to spend more time with their families, instead of at their workplaces, and in public transport commuting there and back.
 Some have even used this new downtime to plant vegetables.

-This has shown most of what a more sustainable and decelerated lifestyle can look like.
+This has given us a glimpse of what a more sustainable and decelerated lifestyle can look like.
 Though, of course, it has been stressful for working parents.
 I won't sugarcoat that.

 Read more: EU presents 'Green Deal' farming plan to halve pesticide use